pablogad/upnp-display/README.md

 The LCD display should now print that it is waiting for any renderer;
 once it found a renderer, it will display the title/album playing.

+To display on the VFD display instead of LCD:

+    upnp-display -v <def_file>

+where def_file is the definition file for your particular VFD (refer to libpt6312 library documentation to see how to create this .def file).

 If you have multiple renderers in your network, you can select a particular one with the `-n` option: